-'Teachers are responsible and accountable for the progress and development of pupils in their class, including where pupils access support from teaching assistants or specialist staff.'
-SEND Code of Practice 0-25 years, July 2014.
+'Teachers are responsible and accountable for the progress and development of pupils in their class, including where pupils access support from teaching assistants or specialist staff.'SEND Code of Practice 0-25 years, July 2014.

-5.4.2.
+5.3.3.
 Teaching Assistants

-Teaching assistants (TAs) play an important role in the support of pupils with SEND.
-At Sawston Village College TAs may be deployed to work with individual pupils, in specific subjects or to provide additional tuition in the Student Support Centre.
+Teaching Assistants (TAs) play an important role in the support of pupils with SEND.
+At Sawston Village College TAs may be deployed to work with individual pupils, in specific subjects or to provide additional tuition or supporting intervention programmes in the Student Centre, the SEND department base.
 They are required to make themselves aware of which pupils have SEND, and read and act upon guidance provided to support those pupils.

-Teaching assistants are also expected to promote and encourage pupil progress through appropriate and timely interventions.
-Research is clear in stating that pupil progress can be held back by teaching assistants who prevent independence, and the College's approach is that teaching assistants may work with a wide number of pupils in a classroom, not always exclusively with specific high needs pupils and that pupils are encouraged to show independence in their learning, within the terms and spirit of any Statement.
+Teaching Assistants are also expected to promote and encourage pupil progress through appropriate and timely interventions.
+Research is clear in stating that pupil progress can be held back by Teaching Assistants where practice prevents the promotion of independence, and the College's approach is that Teaching Assistants may work with a wide number of pupils in a classroom, not always exclusively with specific high needs pupils and that pupils are encouraged to show independence in their learning, within the terms and spirit of any EHCP or learning plan.

-5.4.3.
+5.3.4.
 The role of the Governing Body